-First there is Khenpo Sodargye is one of the most famous Buddhist masters of the present.
-His first book has just been published in German.
-It says, "Happiness will find you if you do not seek it."
+First there is Khenpo Sodargye is one of the most famous Buddhist teachers of our time.
+His first book in German has just been published.
+It is said: “Happiness will find you when you are not looking for it”.

-Brad Pitt in "7 years in Tibet" we know.
+We know Brad Pitt in “7 Years in Tibet”.
 We also know the Dalai Lama and his messages.
-But who knows the Next Superstar of Buddhism?
+But who knows the next superstar of Buddhism?

 Buddhism in everyday life

 Khenpo Sodargye's mission is to translate Buddhist wisdom into digitized and economized everyday life.
 Because: We can understand the most intelligent thoughts of Buddhism.

 How we can use them in our daily life remains mostly a secret.
 The Tibetan Lama travels the world and explains in lectures such as “A Way to Think in Turbulent Times” or “How Tibetan Buddhism Appeals to the Young and Urban?”
 How Far Eastern philosophy can enrich us and our lives.

 In his book, he reprocesses Buddhist wisdom by addressing subjects such as “meditation through mindful silence”, “only loss is certain” or “why is life so difficult?” pictorial stories told.
 Impermanence, stress, jealousy and self-love: the topics are not new, but Khenpo Sodargye describes them in a particularly everyday way.